 - Portfolio development

 - Employer/industry research

-- Customized appointments with coordinator
+- Customized appointments with career resources specialist

-- Assistance with job-search materials
+- Assistance with the job-search process

 - Interview assistance